 - data point > Q3 + (1.5 * IQR)

-Simply put, outliers are data points in data set that are outside of the box plot limits.
+Simply put, outliers are data points in data set that are outside of the box plot limits shown in the graph above.

 How to Find Outliers in a Dataset with Python

-To find outliers in a dataset, we need to compute the quartiles and find the first and the third quartiles.
-Then, we need to compute the interquartile ranges on the dataset and verify if the data point is greater than or smaller than 1.5 * IQR.
+We find the outliers by computing the quartiles and find the first and the last quantiles.
+Then, we compute the interquartile ranges on the dataset.
+We then verify if the data point is greater than or smaller than 1.5 * IQR.

 So, if we take our custom dataset: